A last look at some of the world’s largest and most well curated modern art galleries.

 Galleria Nazionale d’Arte Moderna e Contemporanea, Rome, Italy

-From a collection of around 20,000 pieces, over 1,000 are on display at any one time, including the work on Monet, Van Gogh, Degas, Rodin, Man Ray, Ernst, Cézanne, Duchamp, Kandinsky, Pollock, and Modrian.
-There is also an extensive collection of Modern Art by Italian artists such as Balla, Burri, de Chirico, Modigliani, Corcos, and Morandi.
+From a collection of around 20,000 pieces, over 1,000 are on display at any one time, including the work on Monet, Van Gogh, Degas, Rodin, Man Ray, Ernst, Cézanne, Duchamp, Kandinsky, Pollock, and Mondrian.
+There is also an extensive collection of modern art by Italian artists such as Balla, Burri, de Chirico, Modigliani, Corcos, and Morandi.